TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add support for HTTP/2 with auto-push.
 See [http2-express-autopush - npm](https://www.npmjs.com/package/http2-express-autopush)
 * Add support for HTTP/3 and QUIC (available in Node.js v14, in preview with NGINX as at June 2022, websockets over http/3 is defined in RFC9220 in draft at June 2022). https://www.f5.com/company/blog/quic-will-eat-the-internet
-* _[Implemented in the new ESM client library]_ ~~Consider changing my custom event handler in uibuilderfe.js to use the `document` DOM element.
-This then inherits the JS event hander capabilities.~~
 * Allow transfer of files via Socket.IO. https://stackoverflow.com/a/59224495/1309986
 * Allow switch of log.trace to log.info for advanced debugging (would need new switch in Editor or setting in settings.js:uibuilder)
 * New node: allowing a socket.io "room" to be defined.
 Will need to pick a current main instance from a dropdown (using API)
    * Change FE to allow for rooms.

 ### Core (`uibuilder.js`)

-* _[Implemented as `uib-cache` node]_ ~~Add caching option to uibuilder - as a shared service so that other nodes could also use it - allow control via msg so that any msg could use/avoid the cache - may need additional option to say whether to cache by msg.topic or just cache all msgs.
-May also need persistance (use context vars, allow access to all store types) - offer option to limit the number of msgs retained~~
-* add in/out msg counts to status?
-Maybe as an option.
-* Add option to turn on/off connect/disconnect control msgs
 * Add index web page for the `common` folder.

 ### Templates

-* Add ability to load an example flow from a template (add list to package.json and create a drop-down in the editor?)
+* Add ability to load an example flow from a template (add list to package.json and create a drop-down in the editor?) - using the pluggable libraries feature of Node-RED v2.1?
 * Add option to auto-load npm dependencies on change of Template.
 [Issue #165](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues/165)

-* Add example flows - using the pluggable libraries feature of Node-RED v2.1

 * Maybe move dependencies and other template meta-data into the template package.json file.
   Would require making sure that package.json always exists (e.g. after template change).
 May need to be able to reload package.json file as well.
   Couldn't use the dependencies prop because we dont want to install libraries in the instance root but rather the uibRoot.
   Will need matching code in the Editor panel & a suitable API.

 ### Editor (`uibuilder.html`)

-* Move folder management to a popup dialog (to save vertical space)
 * Add option to allow new front-end code files to be input via inbound msg.
   Allows a flow to read a file and save to the server.
 Optional because it could be a security issue.
 Allow folder name as well as file name.
 * Add (advanced) flag to make use of project folder optional.
 * Add option to keep backups for edited files + button to reset to backup + hide backup files
 * Add npm package delete confirmation - probably via std NR notifications
 * When adding a package, make sure that the input field gets focus & add <keyb>Enter</keyb> & <keyb>Esc</keyb> key processing.
-* If `uibRoot` and the browser are on the same client, add an "Edit with VSCode" link to the Files tab
 * Add GIT processing?
 Or maybe just handle via npm scripts?
    * Is git command available?
    * is front-end src folder a git repository?